 - Molasses is low in nitrogen and high in sulphur.
 Therefore, a sulphur source should NOT be included in molasses-based supplements.

 - Molasses has high potassium levels and low sodium levels.
-Generally salt is added.
+Generally, salt is added.

 - Molasses is also low in phosphorus.

-Main ingredients included into molasses-based supplements
+Main ingredients included in molasses-based supplements

-Urea supplies 2.87g of crude protein per gram of urea (46% nitrogen).
+Urea supplies 2.87 g of crude protein per gram of urea (46% nitrogen).

 Dicalcium phosphate (DCP) and technical grade monoammonium phosphate (MAP) are the most commonly used concentrated phosphorus sources included into molasses-based production supplements.

 Rumen modifiers increase feed efficiency; that is, cattle get added benefit from the same feed and include Rumensin® 100 Premix and Bovatec®.
 Rumensin® 100 Premix (active ingredient monensin) should be included at 500 g per tonne.
 Directions for use must be strictly adhered to because of potential toxicity of some of these compounds.
 Small amounts of these products will quickly kill dogs and horses.
 Including Rumensin® in young weaner feeds will prevent coccidiosis developing but is ineffective in treating animals that have already contracted the disease.

 |M8U (Molasses + 8% urea)||1000 kg molasses 1 |

 87 kg urea